SayaAbil/electron-atm/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/bd413733bed6663896cc/maintainability)](https://codeclimate.com/github/timgabets/electron-atm/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/bd413733bed6663896cc/test_coverage)](https://codeclimate.com/github/timgabets/electron-atm/test_coverage)

-_The project is not maintained anymore_.
-If anybody would like to pick up the project and become its maintainer, just drop me an [email](mailto:tim@gabets.ru) to discuss the ownership transfer.

 A simple free open-source [APTRA™ Advance NDC](https://www.ncr.com/financial-services/banking-atm-software/aptra-advance-ndc) ATM emulator, written from scratch using ES6 JavaScript, [visjs](http://visjs.org/), jQuery and [Electron](https://electron.atom.io/) framework.

+The project is *not maintained* since the Febrary of 2018 as I'm not working with the ATM acquiring systems anymore and not using the app in my day-to-day job since then.
+I'm not going to fix the bugs and/or implement new features.
+However, any pull requests are still welcome.
+Also, if anybody would like to pick up the project and become its maintainer, just drop me an [email](mailto:tim@gabets.ru) to discuss the ownership transfer.

 Profile selection on application start:
 ![profile selection](img/profile-selection.png)